Jordy3D/LambdaBot/README.md

 ### Keys and Tokens
 In that `secrets.py`, you will store two tokens:
-1. Your Discord application token
+1. Your Discord application token - `token`
-1. Your API key for ElevenLabs (obtained on your Profile).
+1. Your API key for ElevenLabs (obtained on your Profile). - `xi`

 ### Other Details
 The `secrets.py` file also stores `test_guilds` and `owners`, each in arrays.